siarsfu/siar-narrowalls/README.md

 # Unity rules of play

-•	All terrains has to be in one folder
+•	All terrains have to be in one folder

 •	Work in separate “branch” scenes and then send prefabs over to main scene

-•	All names with underscore or similar, *no spaces*
+•	All names with underscore or similar, **no spaces**

 •	Keep the folders like “Models, Audio, Scenes, Scripts..” for models, audio, etc.

 •	Do not change the plugin installation path, leave them where they are installed